open-cloud/xos/docs/dev/synchronizers.md

 ```python
 def handle_delete(self, model):
 ```

-> where model is the instance of the model that has been created
+Where `model` is the instance of the model that has been created.

 ### Sync Steps

 Sync Steps are the actual piece of code that provide the mapping between your models and your backend.
 You will need to define a sync step for each model.

-> Note that you'll need to add this folder in your synchronizer configuration file as
+> NOTE: You'll need to add this folder in your synchronizer configuration file
->```yaml
+> as:
+>
+> ```yaml
 > steps_dir: "/opt/xos/synchronizers/<synchronizer_name>/steps"
->```
+> ```

-A Sync Step is a class that inherits from `SyncStep`
+A Sync Step is a class that inherits from `SyncStep`:

 ```python